pragma-/pbot/README.md

 #### inline commands

 You can invoke up to three commands inlined within a message.
-If the message is address to a nick, the output will also be addressed to them.
+If the message is addressed to a nick, the output will also be addressed to them.

     <pragma-> newuser13: Check the !{version} and the !{help} documentation.
        <PBot> newuser13: PBot version 2696 2020-01-04